noderod/Mackerel/README.md

   i.e. :
     python jurel.py Augustus 6 Emperor of Rome

   If no slide number is provided, the program defaults to 8 (one of which is the title).
-  If no title is provided, the title defaults to the topic If the user wishes to provide a subtitle, separate it using a "/+/" without spaces.
+  If no title is provided, the title defaults to the topic.
+  If the user wishes to provide a subtitle, separate it using a "/+/" without spaces.

   i.e. :
     python jurel.py Augustus 6 Augustus/+/Emperor of Rome

+  Currently, only the first slide (the title), will have and accompanying image, which may be covering the text.

 ### Updates and versions